 Cognitive abilities can be a great predictor of job performance.
 You want to ensure, however, that the abilities tested exactly match the skills the job requires.

 As a recruiter, it is easy to add testing for cognitive abilities into your hiring process.
-It’s not hard or time consuming to implement and can result in a great ROI.
+Contrary to popular belief, it is not hard or time-consuming to implement and can result in a great ROI.